 Why buy a Glock Clone?

+Glock clones, however, offer multiple choices such as color, frame material (like all-steel or aluminum), finger grooves, beaver tail, flared mag-well, and more.
 Also, with so many companies making Glock clones, the consumer has more choices available at varying price points.
 Some of these clones are much cheaper than Glock handguns and some are more expensive.

-For those wanting a high-end Glock-style handgun, companies like Zev Technologies offer a wide range of handguns in various finishes, colors, and designs.
+Besides Bull Armory, companies like Zev Technologies and others offer a wide range of handguns in various finishes, colors, and designs.
 The OZ 9 V2 Elite Compact is a combination of Gen 3 and Gen 5 compatible parts and retails for $1,800.
 Custom-looking designs on the slide with cutouts show off the gold barrel underneath.
-Many refer to these types of Glock clones as “Gucci Glocks.”
-Shadow Systems, Faxon Firearms, Grey Ghost Precision, and more all make high-end Glock clone handguns.

 Deciding if a Glock clone is worth it depends on several factors, with price being the most obvious.
 On a budget, some clones are much cheaper than OEM Glock handguns.
 For those who want Gucci Glocks or a Supreme Glock, high-end clones meet that need.

-New Glock Clones for 2025
+New Glock Clones

 Here are some of the newest Glock clone models on the market: